 Filling out the Form The Easy Way

 Most of the information is self explanatory but there are a couple of fields that are expecting specific entries.

 If your app just connects to a web service using https, or you’re using OpenSSL purely for authentication or copyright protection (e.g. receipt validation) then, as far as I understand (see disclaimer above), you should be able to just copy the following, paste it in the spreadsheet replace the items between the

 <Angle Brackets> with your own info and be good to go.

 <App name>, <App Sku>, SELF, 5D992.c, MMKT, Mobility and mobile applications n.e.s., <Your name>, <Your phone number>, <Your email>, <Your home address>, no, n/a

 Each app that you have made available either on the App Store or via TestFlight that uses any sort of encryption requires its own row.

-5D002 (Update: the handy flowcharts on this post show that this is probably the classification that should be used.
+Update: the handy flowcharts on this post show that this is probably the classification that should be used.
 I now think the original classification is correct.) declares the product to only use encryption that is exempt from further scrutiny, and the

 MMKT declares product to be a mass market product.
 See this page on the BIS website for more information (Update: Seems this page has now been removed.
 Try the FAQ for more information).

 Filling out the Form: The Hard Way